4.1 Leadership & Management Introduction

 • Mentoring nursing students

 Delivering safe, quality client care often requires registered nurses (RN) to manage care provided by the nursing team.
 Making assignments, delegating tasks, and supervising nursing team members are essential managerial components of an entry-level staff RN role.
-As previously discussed, nursing team members include RNs, licensed practical/vocational nurses (LPN/VN), and assistive personnel (AP).[1]
+As previously discussed, nursing team members include RNs, licensed practical/vocational nurses (LPN/VN), and unlicensed assistive personnel (UAP).[1]

 Read more about assigning, delegating, and supervising in the “Delegation and Supervision” chapter.

 An RN is expected to demonstrate leadership and management skills in many facets of the role.
-Nurses manage care for high-acuity patients as they are admitted, transferred, and discharged; coordinate care among a variety of diverse health professionals; advocate for clients’ needs; and manage limited resources with shrinking budgets.[2]
+Nurses manage care for high-acuity clients as they are admitted, transferred, and discharged; coordinate care among a variety of diverse health professionals; advocate for clients’ needs; and manage limited resources with shrinking budgets.[2]

 Read more about collaborating and communicating with the interprofessional team; advocating for clients; and admitting, transferring, and discharging clients in the “Collaboration Within the Interprofessional Team” chapter.